ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Effective and reliable pose tracking

 }

 In the generation process, the size and the state of the grid map gradually update as new areas are observed.
-Finally, the occupancy probabilities of all grids are calculated, and each grid is determined whether the current state is occupied based on the given threshold.
+Finally, the occupancy probabilities of all grids are calculated, and each grid determines whether the current state is occupied based on the given threshold.